Business, Economics and Travel & Tourism

 Curriculum Intent

 The Level 3 BTEC Business curriculum aims to offer learners a wealth of opportunities to develop academically and personally.
 Learners will explore different established businesses, develop a marketing campaign and examine personal and business finance.
 The optional unit is Unit 14 Investigating Customer Service which provides an opportunity for learners studying the BTEC qualification to enhance their employability skills.
-Our aim is to give learners transferable skills to enable smooth transition from the classroom to university or apprenticeships.
+We aim to give learners transferable skills to enable a smooth transition from the classroom to university or apprenticeships.
 We believe this creates learners with a well-rounded experience of the world of business and vital knowledge of current affairs.

 These courses are ideal for students wishing to work in any business environment in the future and could be taken alongside other AS/A2 qualifications (but not A-Level Business).
 The course has UCAS points and can therefore be used to apply at many universities in the UK and abroad.

-Full course information can be found at:https://qualifications.pearson.com/en/qualifications/btec-nationals/business-2016.html
+Full course information can be found at:Level 3 Business Diploma and Extended Certificate BTEC - Edexcel

 Summary Curriculum Plans